yhnavein/swaggie/README.md

 ## Competitors

 If you are familiar with the client-code generators for the Swagger / OpenAPI standards then you might wonder why `swaggie` is better than existing tools.
-Currently the most popular alternative is an open-source `NSwag`.

-Quick comparison:
+I compiled a quick comparison with other tools below:

 ### Swaggie